T4RUNN4/redphoenix.github.io/README.md

 <h6>url: <a target="_blank" href="https://t4runn4.github.io/redphoenix.github.io/">https://t4runn4.github.io/redphoenix.github.io/</h6>

 <br>
 Err0r is a minimal but informative blogging site written in Bengali and this site is entirely free.
-This site's theme and overall look are exceptionally inspired by "cs.fyi".
-If you want, you can pay a visit to their Site.
-Also, the source code of this is uploaded on GitHub.
-Get the complete source code for free from Here.
-Blogs that are uploaded here are completely free to read.
-If you want to publish this blog on your site, make sure to give Decent Credit to get rid of Copyright issues.
-If you want to support me, you can Buy Me Candy from Here.
+This site's theme and overall look are exceptionally inspired by <a href="http://cs.fyi" target="_blank">cs.fyi</a>.
+If you want to publish this blog on your site, give Decent Credit to eliminate Copyright issues.
 <br>
 <br>
 <br>